TheRacetrack/racetrack/lifecycle/README.md

 # LC API Server
-LC server is an API Server for managing deployed Fatman workloads.
+LC server is an API Server for managing deployed Job workloads.
-In particular, it's the entypoint for a Developer when deploying a new Fatman Workload.
+In particular, it's the entypoint for a Developer when deploying a new Job Workload.

 # Testing
 Run the following command to perform unit tests: